schenke-io/laravel-sheet-base/README.md

 ### Pipelines
 Configure the pipelines in `config/sheet-base.php`.
-Under the primary key `pipelines` and names for each pipeline and define these 3 keys:
+Under the primary key `pipelines` add names for each pipeline and define these 3 keys:

 | key     | purpose                           | type                                     |